-Master of Philosophy (Arts & Soc Sci)
+Master of Philosophy (Arts and Soc Sci)

 The information on this page applies to future students.
 Current students should refer to their faculty handbooks for course information.

 Candidates for the degree of Master of Philosophy (MPhil) research and write a thesis of 40,000–60,000 words on an approved topic under the supervision of a member of the academic staff.
 Research can be undertaken in any one of the Faculty's five schools (School of Economics; School of Letters, Art and Media; School of Languages and Culture; School of Philosophical and Historical Inquiry; and School of Social and Political Sciences).

 Research in the Faculty of Arts extends across a diverse range of disciplines in the humanities and social sciences, embracing traditional, emerging and cross-disciplinary subjects.
 Staff in the Faculty enjoy international reputations in their chosen fields, reflected in the high level of publications-books, articles, chapters and conference papers-generated by Faculty academics each year.

 The Master of Philosophy (MPhil) may be complete in one to two years full-time or two to four years part-time.

 Areas of research

 MPhil candidates in the Faculty of Arts and Social Sciences may undertake research in over 40 subject areas located in the faculty's five schools.
 These are the Schools of Economics; Languages and Cultures; Letters, Art and Media; Philosophical and Historical Inquiry; and Social and Political Sciences.
 Research may also be undertaken in association with prominent humanities and social sciences research centres or groups.